 5. Book an exhibition

-London’s museums and galleries are in full swing again but with limited tickets and mandatory booking in place to ensure a maximum number of tickets, it has never been such a good time to visit.
-There is plenty to choose from with Van Gogh Self Portraits at The Courtauld Gallery and Louise Bourgeois: The Woven Child at the Hayward Gallery or Mythic menhirs - Stonehenge at The British Museum
+London's museums and galleries are in full swing again and it has never been such a good time to visit.
+There is plenty to choose from with Alice Neel at The Barbican and Luxury and Power at The British Museum or enjoy an interactive experience with David Hockney's Bigger & Closer at the Lightroom.

 What are you doing this month to stay ahead of the game?
 If you have any hidden organising gems we’d love to know about them.
 Share them with us in the comment box below or @victoriagreenofficial.